All-of-a-Kind Family: Background

 All-of-a-Kind Family is based on Sydney Taylor's recollections of her childhood on Manhattan's Lower East Side, where her family settled along with many other Jewish families after migrating from Eastern Europe by way of Germany.
 The main characters are named for Taylor's real-life sisters, Ella, Henny, Charlotte, and Gertrude, and the middle sister was given the author's birth name, Sarah.

 The book's genesis was stories of her childhood that Taylor would tell her daughter, Jo.
 Taylor wrote:"I took my daughter Jo down to the old neighborhood where Papa, Mama and the five little girls had lived.
 But the past was dead there; it lived only in me.
 I decided to write it all down for Jo.
 Perhaps in this way I could re-create for both of us some feeling of that other life."While Taylor wrote All-of-a-Kind Family for her daughter, by some accounts she had no plans to publish the story.
 But, the story goes, her husband secretly submitted the manuscript for the Charles W. Follett Award in 1951, and it won, launching Taylor's career and what would become a five-book series.

 The book is noteworthy for its depiction of a joint Jewish American identity, with the characters expressing both pride in their Jewish traditions and American patriotism, following the trajectory of Taylor's own family's assimilation.
 "Not only are Jewish customs explained honestly and frankly, but Taylor makes them attractive and positive, drawing in her readers, both Jewish and non-Jewish," the scholar June Cummins writes.

 Plot

 Ella, Henny, Sarah, Charlotte, and Gertrude are five sisters growing up on the Lower East Side of Manhattan in 1912.
-The book follows them through a year of their childhood, as they deal with mundane chores, find joy in eating candy in bed and collecting used books from their father's junk shop, recover from scarlet fever, and celebrate Jewish holidays such as Purim and Sukkot as well as the Fourth of July.
+The sisters are nicknamed the "all-of-a-kind family" because of their matching clothes and because they are all two years apart in age.
+Ella is 12; Henny, 10; Sarah, 8; Charlotte, 6; and Gertie, 4.
+The book follows them through a year of their childhood as they deal with mundane chores, find joy in eating candy in bed and collecting used books from their father's junk shop, recover from scarlet fever, and celebrate Jewish holidays such as Purim and Sukkot as well as the Fourth of July.
 They also inadvertently help their father's friend Charlie solve a mystery from his past and, in the end, welcome a new family member.